 We next conducted two supplementary studies to address the potential confound that hubristically proud participants in the power condition might have chosen to report their scores honestly only because they assumed that they had outperformed their partner legitimately, and thus could attain power without deception.

-As reported in detail in SOM8, findings from these studies, S3 and S4, replicated those of Studies 3a-3c.
-More specifically, in these supplemental studies, participants were informed of their fictitious partner's score before reporting their own, so they knew exactly how much they had to lie in order to obtain power.
-Nonetheless, hubristically proud individuals did not overreport their scores above the threshold necessary to attain power; nor did they show any greater tendency to overreport when power was on the line compared to an intrinsic motivation condition.
+As reported in detail in Supplement 8 in the online supplemental materials, findings from these studies, S3 and S4, replicated those of Studies 3a-3c.
+More specifically, in these supplemental studies, participants were informed of their fictitious partner's score before reporting their own, so they knew exactly how much they had to lie to obtain power.
+Nonetheless, hubristically proud individuals did not overreport their scores above the threshold necessary to attain power; nor did they show any greater tendency to overreport when power was on the line compared with an intrinsic motivation condition.
 The accumulated evidence therefore suggests that the opportunity to achieve power does not significantly motivate hubristically proud individuals to lie to get ahead.

-STUDY 4
+Study 4